World’s longest railway tunnel victim of own success

 The tunnel's full capacity will not be reached until the end of 2020 when the Ceneri Base Tunnel (15.4 km) - the second key element of the New Rail Link through the Alps (NRLA) - will open.
 Up to 260 freight trains a day with a total load of 377,000 tons will then be able to travel along the route.

 The success of the project and the possibility of transporting goods from the North Sea to the Mediterranean will also depend on how quickly surrounding countries and the rest of Europe complete their feeder lines.
-Gauderon said that Italyexternal link is on the right track but there is still some work to do in the north.
-“The Netherlands, Belgium and Germanyexternal link need to step up their efforts," he said.
+Gauderon said that Italy is on the right track but there is still some work to do in the north.
+“The Netherlands, Belgium and Germany need to step up their efforts," he said.